hoangtuanvu/conformer_ocr/README.md

-# Transformer OCR
+# Conformer OCR
 ## Introduction
-Transformer OCR is a Optical Character Recognition tookit built for researchers working on both OCR for both Vietnamese and English.
+Conformer OCR is an Optical Character Recognition toolkit built for researchers working on both OCR for both Vietnamese and English.
 This project only focused on variants of vanilla Transformer and Feature Extraction (CNN-based approach).

 This is also the first repo to utilize ConformerNet (https://arxiv.org/abs/2005.08100) for OCR.